chuleh/AWS_SA/04B-RDS_Amazon_Aurora.md

 ## Aurora Multi-Master

 * Used in case you want immediate failover in W node (HA)
-* Every node doe RW automatically (1x1) in case the previous one fails
+* Every node does RW automatically (1x1) in case the previous one fails

 ## Global Aurora